 Join the team that is changing radio and online newspapers in every market we enter.
 Local Voice is a unique business model in which online newspapers are powered by Hometown radio stations.

 The dominant voice in the future of local markets will not be the local newspaper, the local radio station or the local television station; it will be the local media company, delivering local content across a number of platforms.
 In the Hampton Roads Market it is Local Voice.

-Local Voice is launching its fourth online daily newspaper powered by its Hometown radio stations, 102.1FM/1490AM The Tide in Virginia Beach, Virginia.
+Local Voice is launching its fourth online daily newspaper powered by its Hometown radio station, 102.1FM The Tide in Virginia Beach, Virginia.

 We want reporters who are comfortable heading to a crime scene, a council meeting or an outdoor festival.